mjrotter4445/MechaCar_Statistical_Analysis/README.md

   <img width="400" height=100" src="https://github.com/mjrotter4445/MechaCar_Statistical_Analysis/blob/main/Graphics/fig%202%20Summ%20Stats%20Susp%20Coils%20ALL%20Lots.jpg">
 </p>
 <p align="center">
-Figure 2 - Summary Statistics on Suspension Coils for ALL Lots
+Figure 2 - Summary Statistics on Suspension Coils for ALL LOTS
 </p>

 Next, we'll drill down to the **individual lots**.
 The current manufacturing data partially meet this design specification for each lot separately.
 According to the results below (Figure 3), it shows that Lot 1 (variance of .97 PSI) and Lot 2 (variance 7.46 PSI) meet the design specification with and both are within requirements of not exceeding variance 100 PSI.